 Queens Library is an autonomous library system, guided by a 19-member Board of Trustees alternately appointed by the Mayor of the City of New York and the Queens Borough President.
 The Mayor, the Public Advocate, the Comptroller, the Speaker of the City Council, and the Borough President are Ex-officio members.

-The Executive Committee of the Board of Trustees will meet at 7:00 pm on Wednesday, August 10, 2016 in the Robert T. Groh Board Room, at the Central Library, 2nd Floor, 89-11 Merrick Boulevard, Jamaica NY.
+Please be advised that the Finance and Investments Committee will meet at 6:00pm, the Buildings and Grounds Committee will meet at 6:30pm, and the Board of Trustees of the Queens Borough Public Library will meet at 7:00 pm on Thursday, October 27, 2016 in the Robert T. Groh Board Room at the Central Library, 89-11 Merrick Boulevard, Jamaica, NY 11432.

 Dennis M. Walcott is the President and CEO.
 A senior management team, comprised of specialists in a variety of areas, including Community Library Services, Information Technology, Marketing and Communications, Technical Services, Finance, and Human Resources, provide expertise in their respective fields.